excelsky/msan622/homework4/README.md

 - **Plot 1: Word Cloud.**
 A word cloud shows an aggregate frequency among five different copies.
 In other words, it does not distinguish what copy a word is from.
-The size of a word implies its frequency.
+A size of a word implies its frequency.
 For example, *dedicate* is much bigger than *conceive* which are almost right below of *dedicate*.
 It means that *dedicate* is used much more in *The Gettysburg Address*.
 Indeed, *dedicate* is the most frequent word in this speech.
 After stemming via *Porter*, I changed *dedic* into *dedicate* in order to increase the readability.
 My top five frequent words are indeed **dedicate, can, nation, live,** and **dead**.
 A word cloud has an interesting lie factor.
-My lie factor, data-ink ratio, and data density are blah blah.
+Even though a size of a word implies its frequency, human beings are not good at comparing exactly among 2 or 3 dimensional objects.
+So we only know a certain word is used more often than another one, but not precisely how much it is used more often.
+So lie factor in a word cloud is reasonable, but we, human beings, cannot tell exactly.
+I think my word cloud has a reasonable lie factor.
+A word cloud shows all unique words.
+No words show up more than once.
+Therefore, a data-ink ratio is high.
+I think that so is my word cloud.
+A data density shows amount of data entries versus graphic area.
+I think my word cloud has more (white spaced) background than other typical word cloud.
+I happened to do it, because I wanted to have a title on top of the word cloud.
+Therefore, I think the data density in my word cloud is not very high.
 ![IMAGE](Wordcloud_with_Porter_stemming.jpg)

 - **Plot 2: Comparison Cloud.**
-I played around the `colors()` and chose `tomato2`.
-Actually, there are `tomato` through `tomato4`.
-The higher the number is, the darker the color is.
-In other words, `tomato` is the lightest and `tomato4` is the darkest.
-I created my own data set to create this plot.
-This bar chart shows the count of genres in the `movies` data set. `Mixed` is the most common genre in this data set, whereas `Animation` is the least common.
+I was wondering the difference among the five copies.
+Thanks to Sophie, I found that a comparison cloud is a great tool to compare a word frequency among different sources.
+I simply used a `comparison.cloud()` function by feeding my data matrix and color specification.
+For some reason, I only see words from three different copies: *Brancroft, Hay,* and *Nicolay*.
+Like a word cloud, a size of a word implies its frequency in a comparison cloud.
+Therefore, we can easily tell that *hallow* is used much more often than *rest* in the Nicolay's copy of *The Gettysburg Address*.
+Yet, [word size is mapped to the difference between the rates that it occurs in each document.](http://blog.fellstat.com/?cat=11)
+My lie factor, data-ink ratio, and data density are blah blah.
 ![IMAGE](comparison_cloud_with_Porter_stemming.jpg)

 - **Plot 3: Small Multiples.**